svadljak/Upper-Extremity-Model/README.md

 ## Contact

-For any questions regarding this model, please contact the authors of the corresponding publication.
+For any questions regarding this model, please contact us.